shanehaynes/Blog/_posts/2025-5-15-AICheatSheet.md

 #### The Hardware of AI: Why Compute Matters

 AI’s rapid progress is inseparable from hardware acceleration.
 Traditional CPUs are ill-suited to deep learning because they operate serially.
-Enter the [[#Graphics Processing Unit]] (GPU) — originally designed for rendering video games, now repurposed to parallelize matrix operations across thousands of cores.
+Enter the Graphics Processing Unit (GPU) — originally designed for rendering video games, now repurposed to parallelize matrix operations across thousands of cores.

 Key hardware concepts:

 - **GPU**: Optimized for simultaneous mathematical operations
 - **TPU (Tensor Processing Unit)**: Custom silicon built by Google specifically for AI workloads.
-- **[[#Compute Budge]]**: Refers to the total computational resources (often measured in FLOPs) used to train a model.
+- **Compute Budget**: Refers to the total computational resources (often measured in FLOPs) used to train a model.
 GPT-4 has about [~2.1 × 10²⁵ FLOPs](https://klu.ai/blog/gpt-4-llm?utm_source=chatgpt.com).
 - **Energy Cost**: Training a state-of-the-art model can consume millions of dollars’ worth of electricity—an emerging ethical and environmental concern.

 > OpenAI's GPT-4 reportedly cost over $50 million to train—a consequence not just of data, but of compute.